 In this screen you have the below options:

 - Creating DOS partition or Logical DOS Drive - Choose this option if you need to create a partition on your computer hard drive.
 If you are planning to recreate your partition you will first need to choose 3 to delete the partition.

 - Set active partition - If you have created multiple partitions on your hard drive, choose this option to specify what partition you want to be the active partition.
-This is used to specify what partition the computer is going to look at and use to boot.
-If this partition does not have an operating system you will receive "Non system disk" when booting up your computer.
-When choosing option 2 to set active partition, you will see a listing of the current partitions; choose the number representing the partition you want to set active, the default is one.
+The second option allows you to specify what partition the computer is going to look at and use to boot.
+If this partition does not have an operating system a "Non system disk" error is given when booting the computer.
+When choosing option 2 to set active partition, you will see a listing of the current partitions; choose the number representing the partition you want to set active, one is the default setting.

 - Delete partition or Logical DOS Drive - This option is used if you need to delete partition(s) from the computer's hard drive.